 - In a bowl, mix brown sugar with cranberries.
 Try to arrange them in a single layer over the butter.
 Set aside.

 - In a large bowl, beat the softened butter with granulated sugar until well blended.

 - Beat in eggs one at a time.
 Add the vanilla and mix.

 - Separately, mix the dry ingredients together: flour, baking powder, salt, cinnamon, allspice.

 - Add the dry ingredients to the creamed butter alternating with the buttermilk.

 - Spoon batter evenly over cranberries.

-- Bake 45 minutes or until a toothpick inserted in center comes out clean.
-Invert cake onto a serving plate.
+- Bake for 55 minutes or until a toothpick inserted in the center comes out clean.

 - Refrigerate leftovers.

 - Given the amount of batter and cranberry mixture your recipe contains, I would recommend using a pan that is at least 2 to 2.5 inches deep.